olebole/irafdoc/doc/onedspec.dispcor.rst

   <dt><b>flux = yes</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='flux' Line='flux = yes' -->
   <dd>Conserve the total flux during interpolation rather than the flux density?
-  If <tt>"no"</tt>, the output spectrum is average of the input spectrum across each output wavelength coordinate.
+  If <span style="font-family: monospace;">"no"</span>, the output spectrum is average of the input spectrum across each output wavelength coordinate.
 This conserves flux density.
-If <tt>"yes"</tt> the input spectrum is integrated over the extent of each output pixel.
+If <span style="font-family: monospace;">"yes"</span> the input spectrum is integrated over the extent of each output pixel.
 This conserves the total flux.
 Note that in this case units of the flux will change; for example rebinning to logarithmic wavelengths will produce flux